simonecorsi/awesome/README.md

 *   [watson/is-ci](https://github.com/watson/is-ci) - Detect if the current environment is a CI server
 *   [graphql/dataloader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.
 *   [kornelski/http-cache-semantics](https://github.com/kornelski/http-cache-semantics) - RFC 7234 in JavaScript.
 Parses HTTP headers to correctly compute cacheability of responses, even in complex cases
-*   [mbalabash/estimo](https://github.com/mbalabash/estimo) - Evaluates how long the browser will execute your javascript code.
+*   [mbalabash/estimo](https://github.com/mbalabash/estimo) - Evaluates how long the browser will execute your javascript code
 *   [lukechilds/cacheable-request](https://github.com/lukechilds/cacheable-request) - Wrap native HTTP requests with RFC compliant cache support
 *   [sebhildebrandt/systeminformation](https://github.com/sebhildebrandt/systeminformation) - System Information Library for Node.JS
 *   [rstacruz/nprogress](https://github.com/rstacruz/nprogress) - For slim progress bars like on YouTube, Medium, etc